-- Preliminary Proposals for winter break are due at the beginning of August, and at mid-October for spring and summer breaks.
-Final Proposals are due about six weeks after the Preliminary Proposals.
+- Preliminary Proposals for winter break are due August 22nd, and October 14th for spring and summer breaks.
+Final Proposals for winter break are due September 12th, and November 18th for spring and summer.
 (NOTE: Deadlines are generally the same year-to-year, though the exact days will change; please be aware of the specific deadlines.)

 - ABP staff (student and administration) review Preliminary Proposals.
 Proposals are then returned with comments and suggestions to each potential project leader.